skyprolk/Audio-DFK/README.md

 ```

 To restart later, start Miniforge Prompt.
 Then activate bark-infinity-oneclick (you can set it up to actiate automatically as well), and then:

+Option 1: Using commands
 ```
 mamba activate bark-infinity-oneclick
 cd bark
 python bark_webui.py
 ```

+Option 2: Run `bark-webui.bat` from Windows Explorer as normal, non-administrator, user.

 (If you do not have an NVIDIA GPU use `environment-cpu.yml` instead of `environment-cuda.yml`)